-It’s understandable that some men would prefer to try a natural remedy first, and there are some natural options that can improve ED symptoms.
-They include:
+If you would prefer to try a natural remedy for ED, here are some natural options that can improve ED symptoms:

-1. Red Ginseng.
-Often called the “herbal Viagra,” it’s proven effective for men with high lipids in their blood.
-This herb is also known to improve blood flow.
+- Red Ginseng.
+Often called the “herbal Viagra,” this herb can improve blood flow to the penis, and can be effective for men with high lipids in their blood.

-3. Acupuncture, which has been shown in some studies to successfully treat ED.
+- Acupuncture has successfully treated ED for some men.
 If the work is done by a licensed acupuncturist, the risks of using acupuncture are low.